The coronavirus pandemic demands that health care providers rethink how they deliver care in ways that reduce risk of further spreading infection.

 Physical therapists are not statutorily authorized providers of telehealth under Original Medicare, and physical therapy services are not on the list of services covered under the Medicare physician fee schedule when furnished via telehealth.
 (See the Private Payer section below for information on services provided under Medicare Advantage plans.)
 APTA has continued to advocate for the Creating Opportunities Now for Necessary and Effective Care Technologies (CONNECT) for Health Act of 2019 (H.R.
 4932/S. 2741), legislation that would expand the use of telehealth services and ease restrictions on telehealth coverage under the Medicare program.
 Our position paper outlines APTA's stance on the legislation.
 The COVID-19 pandemic makes our position all the more relevant; health care providers and payers must reconsider how care is delivered to reduce the risk of further spreading infection.
 Access to telehealth has become of paramount importance to ensure the safety of patients and their physical therapy providers.

-APTA also has compiled research studies on telehealth (.pdf) and testimonials from APTA members on how they have balanced in-person and telehealth visits.
+APTA also has compiled research studies on telehealth and testimonials from APTA members on how they have balanced in-person and telehealth visits.
+Please reach out to firstname.lastname@example.org if you would like a copy of either or both.

 Check with individual payers to verify what is and is not permitted and what will be reimbursed.
 Confirm with each payer whether the originating site can be a private home or office, if services must be real-time or can be asynchronous, and any other limitations to your use of telehealth.
 Before reporting CPT codes you traditionally use for clinical visits, check with your payer.
 A payer also may require an addendum attached to the bill that identifies the service as being provided via telehealth, along with an explanation of the charges, so be prepared to outline your reasoning for using telehealth.
 Also be aware if your state has parity laws that require insurers to pay the same amount for telehealth services as they would for an in-person visit.